Stefano was employee #8 at Wind, a telecom and internet company that made an exit for $12.1 billion.

 Today, Stefano helps 7+figure business owners & institutions with asset tokenization and venture building in Web3.

-Many years ago, he fell in love with the city of London, and that’s where he lives now when he’s not traveling.
+Many years ago, he fell in love with the city of London, and that’s where you can meet him, when he’s not travelling.

 When I was a young adult, I got quadruple surgery to my feet.
 Over twenty hours under the scalpel in four different operations.

 They cut my tendons, sawed my bones, and fused them again.
-In fact, today I wear shoes one size smaller than before this event.
+In fact, today I wear shoes one size smaller than before the event.

 It’s not completely clear why my feet stopped working and had to be operated.
 The reason doesn’t seem particularly important today.